aiverify-foundation/moonshot/docs/tutorial/web-ui/create_cookbook.md

-In this tutorial, we will guide you through the process of creating a Cookbook in Moonshot.
+In this tutorial, we will guide you through the process of creating a cookbook in Moonshot.
 Imagine you are a user who has been working with various model endpoints and you've found a set of recipes that generate the results you need.
-Instead of selecting these recipes individually each time, you want to create a Cookbook.
+Instead of selecting these recipes individually each time, you want to create a cookbook.

- A Cookbook in Moonshot is a collection of one or more recipes, each designed to generate specific results when run with the model endpoints.
-This Cookbook will serve as your personalized guide for conducting evaluations and tests, offering a structured approach to assessing your LLM applications' performance and addressing potential risks.
-Let's get started on creating your first Cookbook.
+ A cookbook in Moonshot is a collection of one or more recipes, each designed to generate specific results when run with the model endpoints.
+This cookbook will serve as your personalized guide for conducting evaluations and tests, offering a structured approach to assessing your LLM applications' performance and addressing potential risks.
+Let's get started on creating your first cookbook.

 1. Navigate to 'Create Cookbooks, Select Recipes'.